aws/aws-cdk/packages/@aws-cdk/aws-lambda-event-sources/README.md

 You can write Lambda functions to process change events from a DynamoDB Table.
 An event is emitted to a DynamoDB stream (if configured) whenever a write (Put, Delete, Update) operation is performed against the table.
 See [Using AWS Lambda with Amazon DynamoDB](https://docs.aws.amazon.com/lambda/latest/dg/with-ddb.html) for more information.

-To process events with a Lambda function, first create or update a DynamoDB table and enable a `streamSpecification` configuration.
+To process events with a Lambda function, first create or update a DynamoDB table and enable a `stream` specification.
 Then, create a `DynamoEventSource` and add it to your Lambda function.
 The following parameters will impact Amazon DynamoDB's polling behavior:

-* __batchSize__: Determines how many records are buffered before invoking your lambnda function - could impact your function's memory usage (if too high) and ability to keep up with incoming data velocity (if too low).
+* __batchSize__: Determines how many records are buffered before invoking your lambda function - could impact your function's memory usage (if too high) and ability to keep up with incoming data velocity (if too low).
 * __startingPosition__: Will determine where to being consumption, either at the most recent ('LATEST') record or the oldest record ('TRIM_HORIZON').
 'TRIM_HORIZON' will ensure you process all available data, while 'LATEST' will ignore all reocrds that arrived prior to attaching the event source.

 ```ts